ssquantum/PyDex/docs/README.md

 ### Experimental sequence XML <-> dictionary

 In order to edit sequences in python and LabVIEW, we choose the XML format that can be accessed by both and is clear to read.
-Functions in the translator.py script allow to convert from XML to a python dictionary, which is much less verbose and much easier to edit.
+Functions in the translator.py script allow to convert from XML to an lxml etree, which is an efficient data structure when converting from XML.
-In Python the sequence is stored in an ordered dictionary where the keys correspond to the names of the clusters/arrays in DExTer.
-Note: the fast digital channels are stored in lists of lists with shape (# steps, # channels), but the analogue channels are stored in transposed lists of dictionaries of lists with shape (# channels, {voltage:(# steps), ramp?:(# steps)})
+In Python the sequence is stored in an lxml etree.
+The tree structure can be a little convoluted, see exampleSequenceEdit.py for usage.

 ## Andor camera
 We use an Andor iXon Ultra 897 EMCCD (SN: 11707).
 It comes with Andor SDK written in C to control the camera.
 Python wrapper functions are found in AndorFunctions.py.